AznBlusuazn/Arena/README.txt

 - made some changes to the list of attributes in the db for toons
 - added more to the TODO list
 - temporarily changed the default db to be in \db for now
+- added an /avatars/ in src folder with test data
+- created test methods to populate player 1 and player 2 with db data (success)

 ALPHA 0.0.1 / 2020.11.17.0149